Mission.io and Federal Funding Sources

 III - Promising Evidence

-Supported by at least one correlational or pre-post study that meets basic design quality criteria.
+Supported by at least one well-designed correlational study that controls for selection bias

 IV - Demonstrates a Rationale

-Mission.io currently meets ESSA Tier IV criteria through a published research-based logic model, theoretical rationale, and documented evaluation plan.
-Current quasi-experimental and correlational studies are in progress to advance toward Tier II–III validation.
+Mission.io currently meets ESSA Tier IV evidence requirements through a published research-based logic model, theoretical rationale, and documented evaluation plan.
+Multiple studies are in progress to advance toward Tiers I–III in the coming years.

 Implementation & Next Steps